HGGM-LIM/jclustering/README.md

 file `commons-math3-3.0/commons-math3-3.0.jar` to the `plugins/jars` folder of your ImageJ installation.

-The minimum ImageJ version needed for jClustering to run is 1.47a.
+The minimum ImageJ version needed for jClustering to run is 1.46r.
 Minimum Java version is JRE 6.
-This plugin does not work yet with ImageJ 2, though it might be adapted to work with it once it exits beta stage.
+This plugin does not work yet with ImageJ2, though it might be adapted to work with it once it exits beta stage.

 # How to use jClustering